Still in the Game

 I'd miss Mr. Baseball more if I didn't dream about him so often.

 I dreamt about him again last night.
-He was laughing.
-He was healthy.
-We were making fun of each other while planning a trip to the ball park.
+He was laughing and healthy.
 I remember telling him in the dream "Hey Dude, I thought you were dead.
 To which he responded "Do I look dead to you.

 In my dream/s he looks as far from dead as imaginable.
 He's radiant with vibrant light.
 He even looks like he dropped twenty pounds.
 We're laughing like we always were.
 Laughing and talking wonderful trash.
 I

 I didn't mind calling Mr Baseball Mr. Baseball because it ended another argument we had going.
 His first name was Gerry amd my first name is Jerry.
-We both cliamed that one of us was an imposter with the wrong letter starting his name.
-I'm Jeremiah, he's Gerard....c'mon give me a break.
+We both claimed that one of us was an imposter with the wrong letter starting his name.
+I'm Jeremiah, he's Gerard.

 Mr. Baseball taught Spanish.
 One day I walked past his classroom and we exchanged winks.
 He held up five fingers which I knew meant that he had five weeks left until retirement.

 He was a world traveler and had big plans.

 His wife Rosie had her retirement dinner that very night.